January 21, 2021 by Niels Floor |

 One more thing

 I have no background or training in ID, and I have dedicated my professional life to creating, developing, applying, teaching, spreading and promoting LXD since 2007.
 I’ve worked with and talked many wonderful instructional designers and have experienced the fundamental differences first-hand between ID and LXD.
 I get positive feedback from LXD enthusiasts from all over the world.
-They see the difference between what they are doing and what LXD has to offer.
+They see the difference between what they are doing and what LXD has to offer therefore the spot the difference between learning experience design and instructional design.

 I will continue to move forward with LXD because I believe it can improve the way we learn and contribute to designing a wise world.
 To all of you who have joined me on this journey, thank you so much!
 Your support has been inspirational and has given me the strength to push forward.
 For those who see things differently, let’s talk.
 I’m always up for a good discussion!